 Paul DesJardin is the Director of the Department of Community Planning and Services (DCPS) for the Metropolitan Washington Council of Governments (COG).
 As DCPS Director, he is responsible for directing the Department’s technical and policy work in regional planning; land use/transportation and TOD-related studies; regional economic analysis and demographic forecasting; affordable housing; and foster care/child welfare.
 Paul is a member of the American Planning Association, National Capital Area Chapter and the co-chair of CAFN.
 He was recently appointed as a member of the PNC Community Development Advisory Board; and is currently a member of the vestry of St. Peter’s in the Woods Episcopal Church in Fairfax.

-Patricia ("Trisha") Hartge is an epidemiologist at the National Cancer Institute, where she has conducted research on the causes of cancer since 1977.
-She currently serves as the Deputy Director of the Epidemiology and Biostatistics Program in the Division of Cancer Epidemiology and Genetics.
-She is a long time WAMU listener and member, and she resides in Chevy Chase, Md.
+Trisha Hartge is a Scientist Emerita at the National Institutes of Health, where she has conducted research since 1977 into the on the causes of lymphoma, melanoma and cancers of the breast, ovary, and other sites.
+She also served as the Deputy Director of the Epidemiology and Biostatistics Program in the National Cancer Institute from 1996 to 2013.
+She is a member of the Board of Editors of the American Journal of Epidemiology.
+Long time WAMU listener and members, Trisha and her husband Alan Strasser live in Chevy Chase, Md.